 Native Only Landscaping

 Only Bay Area native plants are used in the landscaping and living roof at the EcoCenter.
 Because native plants have evolved in a particular region over thousands to millions of years, they have adapted to the climate, geography, and organisms of the region.
-They therefore require less water and are used to local soils than non-native plants.
-Native landscaping can also provide needed food and/or habitat to local endangered species.
-Native plants that are perennials have deeper root systems that help reduce erosion and can out-compete invasive plant species such as the annual grasses pervasive in the City.
-As described above, plants on the living roof and surrounding landscaping are watered predominantly using harvested rainwater, while the butterfly meadow is maintained by treated effluent.
+They require less water and are used to local soils than non-native plants.
+Native landscaping can also provide needed food and habitat to local endangered species.
+Native perennial plants have deeper root systems that help reduce erosion and can out-compete invasive plant species.
+Plants on the living roof and surrounding landscaping are watered predominantly using harvested rainwater, while the butterfly meadow is maintained by treated effluent.

 All pathways and paving around the EcoCenter are made of permeable materials that permit the movement of stormwater through their surfaces into the ground below.
 This is especially important at the EcoCenter since there is no tie-in to the City’s sewer system.
 All water that falls on the site should be either captured or made to infiltrate into the ground.
 In addition to reducing runoff that could lead to erosion, porous surfaces can improve water quality by filtering and trapping pollutants in its subsurface.